Originally written on October 4, 2018

 A Tiffany & Co piggy bank (elephant shaped), new c.
-2013, tested very high positive for lead, but company insisted (at the time) that this was not a violation of the CPSIA (Consumer Product Safety Improvement Act of 2008) because (the company says) the product is “not intended for use by children.”
+2013, tested very high positive for Lead, but when I called Tiffany’s to ask them if they were aware of the new regulations, the company representative insisted (at the time) that this was not a violation of the CPSIA (Consumer Product Safety Improvement Act of 2008) because (the company says) the product is “not intended for use by children.”

 The image above is the 2018 version of the product (an image from Tiffany’s website today, 10/4/2018].
 The exact one I tested in 2013 is in the image at the bottom of this post.

 I was spending the night at my friend Amy’s house (near Palo Alto) when I spotted this little Tiffany & Co (Made in Italy) green spotted elephant shaped “piggy bank” on her young child’s dresser. [image at the bottom of the post.]

 I tested it with an XRF instrument and it was positive for approximately 23,200 ppm lead.